renec-chain/renec/docs/src/developing/runtime-facilities/programs.md

 The BPF Upgradeable Loader marks itself as "owner" of the executable and program-data accounts it creates to store your program.
-When a user invokes an instruction via a program id, the Solana runtime will load both your the program and its owner, the BPF Upgradeable Loader.
+When a user invokes an instruction via a program id, the Renec runtime will load both your the program and its owner, the BPF Upgradeable Loader.
 The runtime then passes your program to the BPF Upgradeable Loader to process the instruction.